ppy/osu-wiki/news/2022-07-26-project-loved-july-2022.md

 138 – 193.2 BPM, 1:24 | 4.65★, 5.03★, 5.42★, 5.80★, 6.21★\
 *description written by [RandomeLoL](https://osu.ppy.sh/users/7080063)*

 This one goes out to all those Greek alphabet fans out there.
 On a more serious note, many people (including us) would say that this chart was long overdue.
-Let us give yet another welcome to Shoegazer in the Loved polls with another staple chart of theirs: *Odoru Mizushubuki*!
+Let us give yet another welcome to Shoegazer in the Loved polls with another staple chart of theirs: *Odoru Mizushibuki*!

 For those unaware of the map, you should expect a fun and challenging technical chart focused on periodic bursts and an emphasis on small anchors here and there.
 While it might seem deceptively easy on the lower rates, those seeking something more difficult are assured to find it by just trying something slightly faster.
-Difficulty won't scale linearly, but the fun is sure to do!
+Difficulty won't scale linearly, but the fun sure will!

 In any case, we really hope everyone gives it a try.
 I'd also encourage those who have only played on the uprated version to give a try on its original speed. *Might help you mald a little less just because you couldn't get an arbitrary 96%\~.*